middlestate/vyla-www/src/pages/about/index.md

   goal is simple: to gather the data and perspectives of the industry as a whole, free from any one participating company’s perceived bias.'
 hero:
+  heading: Motivated by good.
+  image: /img/hero-image-consumers.jpg
+  description:
+    'At the heart of VYLA is a love we all share for dairy.
+Our goal is
+    simple: to gather the data and perspectives of the industry as a whole, free from any one participating company’s perceived bias.'
   background_color: '#00529c'
   button:
     classes: button button-blue